CONSULTANT PLASTIC SURGEON

 What is septoplasty?

 Septoplasty is a surgical procedure performed to correct a deviated septum.
-The septum is a wall of bone and cartilage, which separates the two nostrils.
+The septum is a wall of bone and cartilage that separates the two nostrils.
 A deviated septum or "crooked" septum occurs when the septum is shifted towards one side of the nasal cavity.
 This can cause difficulty breathing and reduced airflow due to blockage of the nasal airway.

 Who is a good candidate for septoplasty?

 Septoplasty may be necessary to correct a deviated septum and alleviate breathing difficulties.
 Dr Ricardo will discuss treatment options and decide if this surgery is recommended.
-In general, you may be a good candidate for septoplasty if you have a deviated septum that causes difficulty breathing, snore excessively that may disrupt your sleep or gives you trouble sleeping, are physically healthy and you are a nonsmoker, or have stopped smoking recently.
+In general, you may be a good candidate for septoplasty if you have a deviated septum that causes difficulty breathing, snore excessively, which may disrupt your sleep, or give you trouble sleeping, and are physically healthy.
+You are a nonsmoker or have stopped smoking recently.

 What should I expect during a consultation for septoplasty?